 We proudly install and service a variety of RGF products, including the REME HALO®.
 This air purification system has been shown to reduce viruses similar to COVID-19 by over 99%.
 In fact, many hospitals use the REME HALO® and RGF's PHI-Cell® systems to reduce risks associated with infectious pathogens.
 We are dedicated to keeping you and your family safe while you enjoy the great indoors.
 So, give our air quality experts a call today at (210) 495-3555 to learn more about these effective and efficient solutions.
 For more info on the RGF PHI- Cell System and the REME HALO, click here.

 Options For Improving Your Indoor Air Quality In Canyon Lake

-Air Care & Canyon Lake Air Conditioning provides a number of services that can help improve your indoor air quality.
+Air Care & Canyon Lake Air Conditioning provides a number of services in Canyon Lake, that can help improve your indoor air quality.

 To begin improving your home's air quality, consider:

 - Air duct cleaning: When dust and debris build up in your ductwork, it can result in that contaminated air being perpetually circulated throughout your home.
 By ensuring it is clean on a regular basis, you can eliminate this potential source of respiratory symptoms!